-We will also be having a wine tasting with International Wines & Craft Beer!
-Free of Charge!
+In addition to delicious Gumbo being served at this event, we will also be having a wine tasting with International Wines & Craft Beer!

 A sprightly, deeply personal narrative about how gumbo—for 250 years a Cajun and Creole secret—has become one of the world’s most beloved dishes.